-The Foundation is led by Executive Director Samantha Russell, an Executive Board, and a Volunteer Committee.
 We host events throughout the year, and all proceeds raised go to supporting our programs and assisting the injured and ill student athletes who need it most.

 As an accomplished and experienced pole vaulter, Kevin James Dare loved to soar like an eagle.
 On February 23rd, 2002, Kevin, a sophomore at the Pennsylvania State University, was competing at the Big Ten Men’s Indoor Track and Field Championships.
 Just before he went to make his first vault of the day, Kevin turned to his father, Ed, and said, “This is my day, Dad.”
 They were the last words that Kevin spoke before sprinting down the runway, planting his pole, and launching himself high into the sky.